Madhya Pradesh General (Lok Sabha) Elections 2014

 In the Indian parliamentary elections in Madhya Pradesh, the INC was dominant from 1957 to 1984.
 Since the 1989 general elections, the BJP has emerged as a force to reckon within the state.
 The BJP gave a stellar performance in 2004, winning 25 out of 29 seats.
 In 2009, it won 16 seats while the INC got 12 seats and BSP won just one seat.

-General elections 2014 will see important political personalities battling it out in Madhya Pradesh.
-The major political parties are yet to announce their candidates.
+General elections 2014 saw important political personalities battling it out in Madhya Pradesh.
 Some MPs of the 15th Lok Sabha from Madhya Pradesh are:

 - Sushma Swaraj : Leader of the opposition in the 15th Lok Sabha, she is an MP from Vidisha.
 She has been elected six times as a member of the Parliament and was also the first woman Chief Minister of Delhi.